10 best apologetics books for teens: Tips for the ‘Open Generation’

 This book is a more accessible adaptation of her apologetics books, “Confronting Christianity,” and is designed to help young people wrestle with modern doubts and cultural pressures.

 As a journalist, Lee Strobel was an atheist who decided to prove that Christianity was wrong.
-Instead, he discovered the reliability of the Bible and gave his life to Christ.

 Strobel used his interviewing and investigative skills to review the historical evidence for Jesus.
-It first published as a book for adults.
+It was first published as a book for adults.

 The student edition shares stories teens may identify with.
 When Strobel was 14 years old, for example, he learned about Darwin’s theory of evolution in biology class — and lost faith in God.